HFSVBC/AVT/README.md

 # AVT - Allele Validation Tool (AVT) for whole genome Multilocus Sequence Typing (wgMLST) schemas
 AVT (Allele Validation Tool), is a tool capable of validate novel alleles found in de novo assemblers by allele calling algorithms.
+The script needs four / five inputs.
+A txt file with all the inf and references (exemple: exemple/AlleleCallresults.txt).
+A second txt file with the nodes and it's refrences (exemple: exemple/ContigLocation.txt).
+A third file with the sequence (exemple: exemple/10_S10_L001.fasta).
+And the read(s).
+The output will be a txt file with the alleles that have not passed the validation.

 AVT's website: http://hfsvbc.github.io/AVT/